judahpaul16/gpt-home/README.md

 This guide will explain how to build your own.
 It's pretty straight forward.
 You can also use this as a reference for building other projects on the Raspberry Pi.

-* *In my testing I'm running Ubuntu Server 23.04 on a Raspberry Pi 4B and on an Orange Pi 3B.
-You may need to make certain modifications to accommodate other operating systems (e.g. the package manager `apt` used in the setup script is debian specific).
-Theoretically the app should run on any linux system but I can only vouch for the versions listed in the [compatibility table](#%EF%B8%8F-compatibility).*
+* *In my testing, I am running Ubuntu Server 23.04 on a Raspberry Pi 4B.
+You may need to make certain modifications to accommodate other operating systems (e.g., the package manager `apt` used in the setup script is debian specific).
+Theoretically, the app should run on any linux system, but I can only vouch for the versions listed in the [compatibility table](#-compatibility).*

 * *You can theoretically use any USB/3.5mm speaker or microphone.*